fsharp/fslang-design/RFCs/FS-1030-anonymous-records.md

 val f : { x : 'a; .. } -> 'b
 ```

 where the `..` means "a set of object members".
+(You could also call this "column polymorphism" or "column generics" since it is being generic over the set of other columns in a database).
 This kind of polymorphism is very natural for anonymous objects.
 However, it can't
 be expressed in the .NET type system.
 It could in theory be supported for inlined F# functions but doing that would be somewhat
-complex for reatively little gain in the overall context of F#.
-Many practical uses of this kind of genericity can be adequately dealt with via object interfaces and, if necessary, a limited amount of casting.
+complex and is orthogonal to this PR.
+Some practical uses of this kind of genericity can be adequately dealt with via object interfaces and, if necessary, a limited amount of casting.

 Code that is generic over record types  _can_ be written using static member constraints, e.g.